redhousestudio/redhousestudio.github.io/_projects/project1610-Prehension.md

   - img: "project1610-image05-thumb.png"
 ---

 After we created the breakthrough album [Solipsism](http://www.redhouse.nl/projects/joep-beving-solipsism/), Joep and I decided to start working on a new album immediately and making a sure we would deliver the best sounding piano album ever.
 It was a amazing journey and we worked on the many new songs Joep composed.
 Molding every detail to completion and make them all fit together as a whole.
-Before we started recording I asked Joep to tune the piano down to 432 Hz (normally 440 Hz) for reasons that can only be experienced.
+Before we started recording I asked Joep to tune the piano down to 432 Hz (normally 440 Hz) for reasons that can only be experienced and it became the default for all Joep's music.

 After the recordings Joep signed with the legendary [Deutsche Grammophon](http://www.deutschegrammophon.com/en/cat/4797151?).
 Bam.

 A short movie was made to introduce the album:
 <iframe width="400" height="225" src="https://www.youtube.com/embed/Tuh4_h93DZk?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-Listen to the album in your favourite player [here](https://dg.lnk.to/beving-prehension).
+Listen to the album in your favorite player [here](https://dg.lnk.to/beving-prehension).

 [the Guardian](https://www.theguardian.com/music/2017/may/13/joep-beving-dutch-pianist-spotify-star-solipsism) wrote:
 >"...the way it’s recorded, engineered and mixed, it sounds so big"